 << Go Back up to Photos Index

 Click on the image to open a larger version.
-Unless stated otherwise all images are Copyright © Mike Hume.
+All images are Copyright © Mike Hume 2006.

 Open House New York October 2006